 The Trump administration is clearly moved by the rise of China: if we are to compete, we will need money to back up our plans for places like Africa.
-We have a, an , and recently expressed interest for international cooperation with North Korea.
+We have a new partnership with Japan, an Indo-Pacific region strategy, and recently expressed interest for international cooperation with North Korea.
 The Trump administration will need financial resources to implement these strategies and partnerships.
 A rescission will hamper them from accomplishing their agenda.

 Second, rescinding this money means we have far less ability to respond to the China challenge and to get countries off the foreign aid dole.
 The Development Assistance and Economic Support Funds are the accounts that the U.S. uses for supporting allies, countering terrorists and the sorts of programs that help create economically functioning democratic countries – ones that do not need foreign aid.
 As we have less of those accounts, China will fill the void.

-Third, and most importantly, the rescission may well impact larger Executive-Congressional relations, including defense spending negotiations and confirmations of Presidentially appointed positions which have already threatened to be.
+Third, and most importantly, the rescission may well impact larger Executive-Congressional relations, including defense spending negotiations and confirmations of Presidentially appointed positions which have already threatened to be held up.
 We currently have dozens if not hundreds of key positions yet to be filled.

-The OMB attempted aand – with the help of several Republican Senators – it went nowhere.
+The OMB attempted a $15B rescission package in June and – with the help of several Republican Senators – it went nowhere.
 Trying this again could easily impact continued support for the Trump administration’s defense budget increases — which were embraced in Congress only after difficult negotiations over raising the spending caps imposed by the Budget Control Act of 2012.
 The current agreements on domestic and defense spending with Democrats and Republicans in the Senate end in 13 months.